How gas prices have changed in NC in the last week

 GREENVILLE, N.C.
-(Stacker.com) — The average U.S. gas price as of Monday tumbled six cents from last week, following President Biden’s release of 1 million barrels of oil per day for the next six months from the country’s Strategic Petroleum Reserve.

-While a six-cent-savings at the pump might feel like a major win, it’s not exactly $2.3 billion back in your pocket.
-Skyrocketing oil prices over the last month have greatly benefited oil companies, with ExxonMobil announcing Monday that the company will post a massive profit increase in the first quarter of 2022: up to $2.3 billion on oil alone.
+(Stacker.com) — The national average price for a regular gallon of gas is now $4.11, falling seven cents since last week.

 Stacker compiled statistics on gas prices in North Carolina using data from AAA.
-Gas prices are as of April 4.
+Gas prices are current as of April 11.
 State gas tax data is from World Population Review.
-Three states, Connecticut, Georgia, and Maryland, have temporarily suspended gas taxes to help consumers while the cost of gas has increased.
+Three states—Connecticut, Georgia, and Maryland—have temporarily suspended gas taxes to help consumers while the cost of gas has increased.

-Globally, the weekend brought more volatility to the oil market.
-Crude oil rose more than 3% on Monday following evidence of war crimes in Ukraine and increased pressure on European countries to impose sanctions on Russia’s energy sector in response.

-Ukrainian officials claimed hundreds of people were massacred in the town of Bucha, located on the outskirts of Kyiv.
-Officials also documented the presence of mass graves along with torture and summary executions of the civilian population.
-The town, previously occupied by Russian forces, was liberated by Ukrainian troops on March 30.
+Rising gas prices have caused financial hardship for 50% of Americans, according to an ABC News/Ipsos poll released over the weekend, with about one in five people reporting that burden as serious or severe.

+Oil prices fell below $100 per barrel on Monday as COVID-19 lockdowns in China, the world’s largest oil exporter, weighed heavily on the global market.
+The spread of the coronavirus and weakened oil demand in China coincided with an announcement last week from the International Energy Agency that it would release 120 million barrels from emergency stockpiles.
+Authorities in Shanghai on Monday announced plans to lift restrictions in some residential areas.

 North Carolina by the numbers